Sarshinisakthi/Data-structures-/README.md

 3.Consider 2 stacks, add bottom most element and top most element print the value
 4. Given a stack, delete the middle element of the stack without using any additional data structure.
 Middle element:- floor((size_of_stack+1)/2) (1-based indexing) from bottom of the stack.

+Day 6:

+1. Write a function that takes a string containing parentheses , square brackets  and curly braces "  ( { [ ] } " and determines if the symbols are balanced.
+2. Write a function to evaluate a given postfix expression.
+The expression is "44 2 / 6 -"
+3. Write a function to convert an infix expression to postfix notation.
+The infix expression is " "(a + b) * c + d "